What is Application Security Posture Management (ASPM)?

 Triage

-ASPM tools collate risks gathered from across your apps and security tools into a unified list, then ranks them based on their severity levels and projected impact to your applications and overall business.
+ASPM tools collate risks gathered from across your apps and security tools into a unified list, then they’re ranked based on severity levels and projected impact to your applications and overall business.

 Remediation